Connecting the Bridge to the LAN for Camera Access

 • Remote Access for Connecting to Site Cameras and Recorders

-With the Remote Access feature available on your CHeKT Bridge, security companies can remotely connect to the web interface of any camera or recorder paired to a Bridge channel.
-This remote access feature can save your company significant time and ...
+With the Remote Access feature available on your CHeKT Bridge companies can remotely connect to the web interface of any camera or recorder paired to a Bridge channel.
+This remote access feature can save your company significant time and money by ...